felixsebastian/felixsebastian/README.md

 # Hey there 👋

-I'm **Felix Sebastian**, full stack software developer.
+I'm **Felix Sebastian**, full stack software developer and creator of [LexiQuest](https://lexiquest.app)

 I build web apps from end to end with a love for clean code and human centred design.
-Currently working on creating a better world of work with [Culture Amp](https://www.cultureamp.com/).
-Based in **Melbourne, Australia** 🐨.

 You can find me on:
 - [GitHub](https://github.com/felixsebastian)